Being a “clean” politico in Mexico has never been easy. Things may be dirtier now than ever.

-What was once the exclusive domain of the PRI elite – making “peace” agreements with narcos like Señor de los Cielos or Chapo Guzmán – no longer works for any political party.
-The result has been a “localization” of corruption, i.e., payouts by mobsters to the leaders of Mexico’s 2,438 municipalities.
-The people to deal with now are on a local level.
+What was once the exclusive domain of the PRI elite – making “peace pacts” with narcos like Señor de los Cielos or Chapo Guzmán – no longer works for any one political party.
+The result has been a “localization” of corruption in the form of payouts to the leaders of many of Mexico’s 2,438 municipalities.
+The people with whom to deal are now on a local level.

 The feds of course have taken notice.
-And their message to the locals is clear: give them a cut or risk losing federal funds.
-In Mexico City, lawmakers regularly accuse each other of shaking down mayors, councilmen and other municipal officials for kickbacks in exchange for federally-financed projects.
+And their message to local pols is clear: give up a cut or risk losing federal funds.
+In Mexico City, federal lawmakers regularly accuse each other of shaking down mayors, councilmen and other municipal officials for kickbacks in exchange for federal projects.

 The complex and sinister strands pull in every direction.

 Plata o plomo